 The short-term visa allows the holder to remain in Denmark or the entire Schengen region for up to 90 days.

 It should be noted that not all foreign nationals need a short-term visa.
-For example, EU residents ne able to remain for this period without the need to apply for a visa.
+For example, EU residents are able to remain for this period without the need to apply for a visa.

 When you want to use a short-term visa as a Denmark digital nomad visa, you will have the following benefits: